 The transition to integrated classrooms in the 1874-75 school year was described by Jessie Palmer Weber in a speech she delivered in December 1914 at the dedication of the new Palmer School building.
-The school, named in honor of Weber’s father, former governor and Springfield School Board member John M. Palmer (1817-1900), had replaced the old First Ward School in 1881.
-(The speech was printed in full in the Dec.
-14, 1914, Illinois State Journal.)
+The school was named in honor of Weber’s father, former governor and Springfield School Board member John M. Palmer (1817-1900).
+The speech was printed in full in the Dec.
+14, 1914, Illinois State Journal.

 It is most curious that although feeling ran high in regard to the matter of admission of colored children in the schools which had been exclusively for white children, little is said in in the newspapers or even in the report of the superintendent at the time. …